obukhov/go-redis-migrate/README.md

   --pushRoutines int     Number of parallel push goroutines (default 30)
 ```

+### Installation

+Download the binary for your platform from the [releases page](https://github.com/obukhov/go-redis-migrate/releases).

 ### General idea

 There are 3 main stages of copying keys: